- 5 cups thinly sliced halved onions

 - 13 slices provolone cheese

-- In a Dutch oven, saute onions and thyme in 1 tablespoon butter until onions are tender, about 8 minutes.
+- In a Dutch oven or soup kettle, saute onions and thyme in 1 tablespoon butter until onions are tender, about 8 minutes.
 Reduce heat; cook, uncovered, over low heat for 20 minutes or until onions are golden brown, stirring occasionally.
 Remove onions to a bowl.

 - In the same pan, melt remaining butter.
 Add mushrooms, brandy if desired and garlic; saute for 1 minute.
 Return onions to pan.
-Add broth, wine and pepper; bring to a boil.
+Add broth, wine or additional broth and pepper; bring to a boil.
 Reduce heat; cover and simmer for 40-45 minutes or until onions are very tender.